riven314/alexlauwh314/_posts/2022-06-12-WhenInheritance.md

         return res
 ```

-Its `__call__` method attempts to seek and then call the target method whose name is `event_name`, but `Callback` doesn’t have any of these methods provided.
-So again `Callback` is  meant to be inherited!
+Its `__call__` method attempts to seek and then call the target method whose name is the value of `event_name`.
+The value of `event_name` representats the phrase that you want to intercept.
+For example, `before_epoch` represents the beginning of training loop and `after_loss` represents the end of loss computation.

+However, `Callback` doesn’t have any of these methods provided.
+So `Callback` is  meant to be inherited!

-One example of its child class is `FetchPredsCallback`.
-It is a callback and specializes in storing model prediction of validation sets.
-This procedure is done at the end of validation stage, suggested by its method name (also the event name) `after_validate`:
+One example of its child class is `FetchPredsCallback` -- a callback specialized in storing model prediction of validation sets.
+The step is done at the end of validation stage, suggested by its method name `after_validate`:

 ```python
 class FetchPredsCallback(Callback):